History of The Who’s Tommy: 54 Years Ago

 - Opera: During which Bette Midler performed two roles in the Seattle Opera production.

 - Symphony: The London Symphony Orchestra in 1972 did two live concerts, with a recorded studio album to follow.
-Roles were played by several well known professional musicians and actors, as well as The Who.
+Roles were played by several well-known professional musicians, actors, and The Who.

 - Arena shows: Selections from Tommy were considered crown favorites and played at almost all live concerts they performed at large sports arenas and stadiums.

-- Film: The movie version of Tommy by Ken Russell in 1975 featured The Who in various roles, as well as playing the music along with leading session players.
-Roger Daltry, the lead singer of The Who, performed the starring role as Tommy.
+- Film: The movie version of Tommy by Ken Russell in 1975 featured The Who in various roles, playing the music and leading session players.
+Roger Daltry, the lead singer of The Who performed the starring role of Tommy.
 Several film actors, actresses, and rock musicians appeared in the movie.
-The song “Pinball Wizard” performed by Elton John with his own band was released as a promotional single and charted in the UK and US.
+The song “Pinball Wizard,” performed by Elton John with his own band, was released as a promotional single and charted in the UK and US.

 - Broadway Musical.
-Though it opened in San Diego in 1992, I got to see the show when it came to Broadway in New York in 1993.
+Though it opened in San Diego in 1992, I saw the show when it came to Broadway in New York in 1993.
 It was later transferred to Toronto in 1995 and the West End, London in 1996.

 - Roger Daltry’s Tommy tour.
-In 2011 Roger Daltry performed all of the original Tommy in a tour across the UK and North America.
-A number of non-Tommy favorites were featured as well, including “Going Mobile” sung by Simon Townsend, the younger brother of Peter Townsend.
-I attended it in (Broomfield) Denver in October of that year.
-Curiously, at the beginning of the concert, the arena displays posted a request that attendees not smoke weed, and this was followed up by Daltry himself asking attendees not to smoke it, saying he’d developed allergies to it.
-Ironically, the last song of Tommy “We Ain’t Gonna Take It” includes the line:
+In 2011 Roger Daltry performed all of the original Tommy on tour across the UK and North America.
+Several non-Tommy favorites were featured as well, including “Going Mobile,” sung by Simon Townsend, the younger brother of Peter Townsend.
+I attended it in (Broomfield) Denver, in October of that year.
+Curiously, at the beginning of the concert, the arena displays posted a request that attendees do not smoke weed, and this was followed up by Daltry himself asking attendees not to smoke it, saying he’d developed allergies to it.
+Ironically, the last song of Tommy, “We Ain’t Gonna Take It,” includes the line: